 - Violating a restraining order

-No one is perfect.
-Sometimes mistakes are made, or circumstances keep you from meeting your obligations.
+Our defense attorney understands that mistakes are made and that circumstances in life can keep you from meeting your obligations.
 If you are faced with probation revocation, you need good representation that will fight for you and put your freedom first.
-Choose our skilled Placer County criminal defense lawyers at Leupp & Woodall to help see you through this critical time.
+Choose our skilled Placer and Nevada County criminal defense lawyer at Leupp & Woodall to help see you through this critical time.

-We have decades of experience providing criminal defense in Placer County.
-Let us put that experience to work for you.
-Contact us today at (530) 836-5062.
+With decades of criminal defense experience in Placer and Nevada County, attorney Woodall wants to put that experience to work for you.
+Contact our firm today to schedule your free case evaluation.